elsayedg/Data-Driven-Inventory-Reduction-for-Mint-Classics/README.md

 **Harnessing the power of data to optimize warehouse storage and streamline operations.**

-This project dives into the world of inventory management and data-driven decision-making, showcasing how a fictional retailer of classic model cars, Mint Classics, can leverage insights from a relational database to make strategic inventory decisions.
+This project dives into inventory management and data-driven decision-making, showcasing how a fictional retailer of classic model cars, Mint Classics, can leverage insights from a relational database to make strategic inventory decisions.

 **Key Project Steps:**